-Many Silhouette shooters had the pleasure of shooting with Lones W. Wigger, Jr. over the years.
-While silhouette was not his primary focus, he did love our game and was a two-time winner of the NRA High Power Silhouette National Championships.
+Many Rifle Silhouette shooters had the pleasure of shooting with Lones W. Wigger, Jr. over the years.
+While Rifle Silhouette was not his primary focus, he did love our game and was a two-time winner of the NRA High Power Silhouette National Championships.
 He was also a four-time Olympian and the most decorated shooter in the history of shooting sports.
 We all were very sad to hear Lones “left the range” in 2017.

 To honor Lones W. Wigger, Jr. and and his family, NASSA is proud our Technical Library will carry his name.
 We will strive to hold ourselves in developing this resource over time to the same standards Lones held for himself –